-TMET Trustees and Administrator
+TMET Trustees and Contacts

 Passionate about providing a quality education inspired by the Montessori philosophy which nurtures in the child a lifelong love of learning through self-discovery.